Hardware Connection Guide

 The Datex-Ohmeda anesthesia machine is connected using the 15-pin connector (Female) that comes out when you open the back cover.
 The 15-pin connector has the same height as the 9-pin connector used for typical serial communications, but it is longer.

-Since usual Serial To USB connector has 9 pin male port, we need to make a cable that changes it to 15 pin male connector.
+Since the usual Serial To USB connector has a 9 pin male port, we need to make a cable that changes it to a 15 pin male connector.

 If the anesthesia machine is not connected to the patient monitor, no further setup is required.